msbelaid/LivingRoom/README.md

 * No need to create repositories for each Entity class.
 * No need to create the annoying asyncTasks for each database operation
 * No need to create ViewModels
-* No need to create a RoomDatabase and listing your entities.
+* No need to create a RoomDatabase and declare all your entities.

 [LivingRoom](https://github.com/msbelaid/LivingRoom) will do it for you!